ststefa/terrasplunk/README.md

 ### Implementation Details

 We expose the complete terraform state including all tenants as a single json structure.
 It is then up to the provisioning process to extract the relevant information.
 While this sure is not the most efficient approach it is the simplest one and still allows maximum flexibility for the provisioning process.
-Optimizations could be implemented (e.g. just passing parts of the full state) but this will probably not be necessary considering the foreseeable dimensioning.
+Optimizations could be implemented (e.g. just passing parts of the full state) but this will probably not be necessary considering the foreseeable sizing.

 The provisioning queries the remote terraform state and combines it in a json structure like this